-- 16.1 Any Applicant/Owner/Operator may apply for a variance from any provision of this Ordinance by filing an application for variance with the Township, together with any fee established by resolution of the Township Board of Trustees. - 16.2 Before taking action on any application for a variance, the Township Board shall hold a public hearing upon such application, at which time the Applicant/Owner/Operator shall be provided an opportunity to address the Board, produce witnesses, and submit exhibits or other relevant materials.
+16.1 Any Applicant/Owner/Operator may apply for a variance from any provision of this Ordinance by filing an application for variance with the Township, together with any fee established by resolution of the Township Board of Trustees.

+- 16.2 Before taking action on any application for a variance, the Township Board shall hold a public hearing upon such application within 95 days from its filing, at which time the Applicant/Owner/Operator shall be provided an opportunity to address the Board, produce witnesses, and submit exhibits or other relevant materials.
 The Township Planner and any designated Township consultants shall be provided a like opportunity.
-This initial hearing shall take place as soon as reasonably practical but in all cases shall occur within 95 days of the Township's receipt of a variance application.
-The notices shall include the time, date, place, and purpose of the hearing. - A. At least 15 calendar days prior to the hearing, notices shall be sent by mail or personal delivery to the appellant, posted at the Township Hall, published once in the Township's newspaper of record, and placed on the Township website. - B. A copy of the notice shall also be sent by mail or personal delivery to the owners of all property within 1,000 feet of the subject property.
-Any party may appear and comment at the hearing in person or by agent or attorney. - C. The notices shall include the time, date, place, and purpose of the hearing. - 16.3 A variance shall not be granted unless the Township Board first determines that the intent and purpose of this Ordinance shall be observed, public health and safety secured, and substantial justice

-- can be done for the Applicant/Owner/Operator and for affected off-site residents and property owners. - 16.4 The Township Board may attach reasonable conditions in granting a variance from any provision of this Ordinance.
+The notices shall include the time, date, place, and purpose of the hearing. - A. At least 15 calendar days prior to the hearing, notices shall be sent by mail or personal delivery to the appellant, posted at the Township Hall, published once in the Township's newspaper of record, and placed on the Township website. - B. A copy of the notice shall also be sent by mail or personal delivery to the owners of all property within 2,000 feet of the subject property.
+Any party may appear and comment at the hearing in person or by agent or attorney. - C. The notices shall include the time, date, place, and purpose of the hearing. - 16.3 A variance shall not be granted unless the Township Board first determines that the intent and purpose of this Ordinance shall be observed, public health and safety secured, and substantial justice can be done for the Applicant/Owner/Operator and for affected off-site residents and property owners. - 16.4 The Township Board may attach reasonable conditions in granting a variance from any provision of this Ordinance.
 Failure to comply with an approved variance or conditions of approval shall be considered a violation of this Ordinance.